 What Is Considered a Spinal Cord Injury?

 A spinal cord injury refers to any damage to the spinal cord that disrupts its normal function.
-This might result from trauma to the bones (vertebrae), soft tissue, or directly to the cord itself.Â
+They occur when trauma damages the vertebrae, surrounding tissue, or the spinal cord itself.

 Common outcomes include paralysis, numbness, muscle weakness, and even changes in bladder or bowel control.
-In some cases, breathing or digestion may also be affected.Â
+In severe cases, breathing, digestion, and other involuntary functions can also be impaired.

 These injuries can be complete or incomplete, depending on how much function remains below the injury site.
 Severity varies, but even moderate injuries often require ongoing medical care.